 The Golden Age Project Pre-73 MKIII is an unusually versatile entry-level preamp at a friendly price.

 The Swedish company Golden Age Project has become known for creating Neve clones, which you will find at relatively affordable prices.
-Despite these price tags, the creators try incorporating as many features as possible into their products to provide versatility.
+Despite these price tags, the creators try to incorporate as many features as possible into their products to provide versatility.
 That’s exactly what the Pre-73 MKIII preamp is.

 Overall, this is a single-channel microphone preamplifier that you can also use to record DI signals.
 It has an excellent red color and robust knobs.
 In addition, Golden Age Project engineers put hi-pass filters and shelves for the high frequencies here.
 Let’s take a look at it in more detail.